drewm/textpattern-to-wordpress/README.md

 Put the `textpattern-to-wordpress.php` file in your Textpattern site, at the same level as the textpattern folder (usually root), then load it up in your web browser.

-This isn't pretty.
+This isn't pretty, but it works well.

 Requirements
 ------------

-* PHP
+* PHP 5.2
 * PDO-mysql
 * A strong stomach